 - The initial startup of your mobile app

-- The first startup of your mobile app after your Mendix app is redeployed (if there is a network connection)
+- The first startup of your mobile app after your Mendix app is redeployed when the following conditions are matched:

 Synchronization can also be configured via different places in your Mendix app, for example: